 Some of us think Summer is the time to slack off.

-So I trotted home to lunch, and took a trek into the village to check out the Junior League Thrift Shop.
-I haven’t been there since last Fall and I was in the mood to discover something great.
-You never know.
-There might be an unnoticed Dior or St. Laurent hanging here.
+Today I took a trek into the village to check out the Junior League Thrift Shop.
+I live in a fancy town.
+IThere might be an unnoticed Dior or St. Laurent hanging here.

 But I can’t resist old LPs.
 I have a weakness for great album cover art of the 40s, 50s, and 60s.

 (Those records are a mobile hanging from the ceiling, made of one 45, one 75, and one 33 RPM piece of plastic.
 Cool, huh? )

 And I think I discovered here the Most Boring Album Cover in the World: